raminetinati/Amazon-Reviews-Demo/blog_post.md

                            .repeat(-1)
 ```

+### Fine-Tuning BERT

 Now we have our data in the correct structure, we're going to take this and use it to _fine tune_ our pre-trained `BERT` model.
+We need to update the pre-trained model config with the new labels, and also define the type of Model we'll be using, in this example, we're going to be using `TFBertForSequenceClassification`, which allows us to perform multi-class prediction, where `Sequence` is just Transformer terminology for a String (one or multiple tokens).

 ```python